videoflow/videoflow/docs/source/index.rst

 .. meta::
    :description lang=en: video processing, video analytics framework, object detection, object tracking.

-**Videoflow** is a Python framework that facilitates the quick development of complex video analysis applications and other series-processing based applications in a multiprocessing environment.

-It can be used for any kind of streaming data, but we designed it with video in mind.
-For example, in the computer vision domain it can be used to quickly develop video streaming analytics applications such as people detection, people tracking, people counting.
+**Videoflow** is a Python framework for video stream processing.
+The library is designed to facilitate easy and quick definition of computer vision stream processing applications.
+It empowers developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
+It contains off-the-shelf components for object detection, object tracking, human pose estimation, etc, and it is easily extensible.

 Developer friendly
     Even complex flow applications can be defined in a simple file with less than 20 lines of code.